 Tab Trailer Window Awning Tutorial

-If you're looking for a tutorial to make your own window awnings for a T@b 320, 400 or T@g ... this is the right place!
+Looking for a DIY tutorial to make your window awnings for a T@b 320, 400 or T@g ... this is the right place!

-After four incredible years traveling the US in our 2016 T@b Trailer, we sold her to a lovely couple in the fall of 2020.
-A short time later, we packed our bags and moved to the United Kingdom.
-There is still a great deal of travel in our future (coved willing), but with significantly more compact countries over here, we will be using hotels instead of our beloved Tab.
+After four incredible years traveling the US in our 2016 T@b 320 Trailer, we sold her to a lovely couple in the fall of 2020.
+We packed our bags and moved to the United Kingdom a short time later.
+There is still a great deal of travel in our future (Covid willing), but we will be using hotels instead of our beloved T@b.

 Over those four years, I had the privilege of getting to know so many lovely T@bbers as I made awnings for those who weren't quite up to it themselves.
 But with our move, I am unable to continue to make them for sale in the US and, at this time, don't see the demand for them in the smaller EU market.

 I had planned to develop tutorials for the three sets I'd been offering, and at the encouragement of a client, I have finally gotten around to it!
-I am starting with the T@b 400, but will be adding the 320 and T@g over the coming weeks.
+I started with the T@b 400 and have now added both the 320 and T@g awning tutorials.

 These awnings are based on the window awning design by Sharon B Sigmon with a few modifications.
-The 320 tutorial includes dimensions for both Dutchman, Little Guy and NuCamp versions.
-The T@g and T@b 400 awnings were developed by me, based on the principles that Sharon had used for the 320.
+I developed the T@g and T@b 400 awnings based on Sharon's principles for the 320.
+The 320 tutorial includes dimensions for Dutchman, Little Guy, and NuCamp versions.

-Please feel free to share this link and these tutorials to other T@bbers.
-They are free and can be used by anyone, a T@b owner or anyone making awnings for fellow T@b owners.
+Please feel free to share this link and these tutorials with other T@bbers.
+They are free and available to anyone, a T@b owner, or anyone making awnings for fellow T@b owners.

-I made over 200 sets of awnings over the past 4 years and learned a few things along the way:
+I made over 200 sets of awnings over the past four years and learned a few things along the way:

 - The tutorial published here have dimensions that are designed for the heavier weight outdoor fabrics.